 We put the target up in the bush walk and all the girls had a go at hitting the target with the spear.

-- Tools people needed when they lived only on the land.
+- What are the the tools people needed when they lived only on the land.

-- What a spear might have been used for back then e.g. hunting animals and to protect themselves.
+- Investigate what a spear might have been used for in the past e.g. hunting animals and to protect themselves.

-- How primitive people would have decorated their spears.
+- Learn how primitive people would have decorated their spears.

-- What colours they would have used to help keep them camouflaged in the bush.
+- Think about what colours they would have used to help keep them camouflaged in the bush.

-- How we use spears now e.g. in sport, spear fishing etc.
+- What are other ways we use spears now e.g. in sport, spear fishing etc.

 I didn’t expect to walk in on my eldest child making a wooden spear, I could have easily shut down the activity when I saw her making the weapon.
-I am so glad I didn’t.
-I never would have anticipated how much fun we would have and how much we would learn together.
-I can only hope that you too stumble on your child making a primitive weapon of their own.
+I’m so glad I didn’t because I would have never would have anticipated how much fun we would have and how much we would learn together.